Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.lapedrera.com

-Like its counterpart Casa Batlló, this enormous modernist building has a nickname.
+Like its counterpart, Casa Batlló, this enormous modernist building has a nickname.
 In this case, it’s La Pedrera or the stone quarry in English.
 However, the nickname was due to the criticism it received during construction.
-In spite of the notoriety, Casa Milà is among Gaudí’s most visited attractions.
+Despite the notoriety, Casa Milà is among Gaudí’s most visited attractions.
 Built for wealthy politician Pere Milà, it was the last private residence designed by Gaudí.

 Casa Vicens